 The FPA may modify an Overall Quantitative Concern level from a Low to Medium (or vice-versa), or from a Medium to High (or vice versa), depending on the results of the three primary screens and the company's FPA result.
-ISS back-testing indicates that approximately 9.5% of companies subject to the quantitative screen will have their Overall Quantitative Concern level modified by the FPA.
+ISS back-testing indicates that approximately 9% of companies subject to the quantitative screen will have their Overall Quantitative Concern level modified by the FPA.
 For detailed information on the FPA measure and EVA-based metrics, see ISS' Pay-for-Performance Mechanics white paper.

-20. If a company has co-CEOs, or if there was a CEO transition, which CEO's pay is shown in the report and used for the quantitative screen?
+18. If a company has co-CEOs, or if there was a CEO transition, which CEO's pay is shown in the report and used for the quantitative screen?

 For each year covered by the quantitative pay-for-performance screen, the screen will generally use the compensation of the CEO in office on the last day of the applicable fiscal year.
 This means that the screen may use a former CEO's pay for certain years.
-For example, the PTA measure may utilize a former CEO's total pay for years 2017 and 2018 (when that executive was in office) prior to a CEO transition, and use the current CEO's pay for years 2019-2021.

-For co-CEOs, the executive with the larger total compensation in each fiscal year will be used.
+For co-CEOs both in place at the end of a fiscal year, the executive with the larger total compensation in each fiscal year will be used.
 Both CEOs' compensation may be evaluated in the qualitative review.
 On rare occasions, ISS may elect to use a former CEO for a particular year (rather than the CEO in office at year-end) if doing so would provide a more appropriate picture of pay (for example, if the CEO in office at year-end is a short-tenured interim CEO).

-21. How does the initial quantitative pay-for-performance analysis affect the ultimate compensationrelated vote recommendation?
+19. How does the initial quantitative pay-for-performance analysis affect the ultimate compensationrelated vote recommendation?

 The quantitative pay-for-performance analysis serves as an initial screen to identify cases that suggest there has been a significant misalignment of CEO pay and performance.
 A Medium or High concern from the quantitative screen always results in a more in-depth initial qualitative review of the company's pay programs and practices to identify the probable causes of the misalignment and/or mitigating factors.
 We note that any company can receive an in-depth qualitative review at ISS' discretion, and ISS reviews all companies' Compensation Discussion and Analysis and highlights noteworthy issues.
-Any company with a Low quantitative concern level may receive an indepth qualitative review at ISS' discretion; a Low concern does not insulate a company from an adverse vote recommendation on the say-on-pay proposal.
+Any company with a Low quantitative concern level may receive an in-depth qualitative review at ISS' discretion; a Low concern does not insulate a company from an adverse vote recommendation on the say-on-pay proposal.
 While the quantitative screen indicates potential pay-for-performance outliers, it is the result of ISS' in-depth qualitative evaluation that determines the vote recommendation.

-22. Do the "GAAP Financial Performance" and "3-Year Multiple of Median" displays affect the quantitative screen?
+20. Do the "3-Year Multiple of Median" and "GAAP Financial Performance" displays affect the quantitative screen?

-ISS research reports include a (i) three-year Multiple of Median (MOM) view of CEO pay as a measure of long-term pay magnitude relative to the ISS-derived peer group, and (ii) three-year GAAP Financial Performance assessment that compares the subject company's financial and operational performance over the long term relative to the ISS-derived peer group.
-The GAAP Financial Performance and 3-Year Multiple of Median are not be part of the quantitative screen and are displayed for informational purposes only.
+ISS research reports include a (i) "3-year Multiple of Median" view of CEO pay as a measure of long-term pay magnitude relative to the ISS-derived peer group, and (ii) three-year "GAAP Financial Performance" assessment that compares the subject company's financial and operational performance over the long term relative to the ISS-derived peer group.
+These measures are not part of the quantitative screen and are displayed for informational purposes only.
 The results may inform ISS' qualitative evaluation.

-23. What are the factors that ISS considers in conducting the qualitative review of the pay-forperformance analysis?
+21. What are the factors that ISS considers in conducting the qualitative review of the pay-forperformance analysis?